Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit

 \textit{Bruhat-Tits buildings} are infinite simplicial complexes constructed from reductive algebraic groups over non-archimedean local fields \cite{bruhat_tits}.
 The simplest example is the Bruhat-Tits building associated to $\textnormal{SL}(2, \mathbb{Q}_p)$, which is the infinite $(p+1)$-regular tree.
 Bruhat-Tits buildings may be viewed as non-archimedean analogues of symmetric spaces of non-compact type.
 On the other hand, their quotients may be seen as ``higher rank'' generalizations of regular graphs.
 Such quotients have also been studied recently because, in certain cases, they provide examples of high-dimensional expanders known as Ramanujan complexes (see, e.g. \cite{lubotzky_samuels_vishne, ramanujan_complex2, ramanujan_complex3}).

-Suppose $F$ is a non-archimedean local field of characteristic zero, and $\mathcal{O}$ is its ring of integers.
+Suppose $F$ is a non-archimedean local field with $\mathcal{O}$ its ring of integers and $q$ the order of the residue field.
 Suppose $G$ is a reductive algebraic group over $F$, and $K$ is a hyperspecial maximal compact subgroup.
 Let $\mathcal{B}$ be the associated building.
 Then $K$ is the stabilizer of a unique special vertex $x_0 \in \mathcal{B}$.
 There is a correspondence between maximal $F$-split tori in $G$ and so-called {\it apartments} in $\mathcal{B}$; these apartments are the analogues for Bruhat-Tits buildings of maximal flats in symmetric spaces.
 Let $T < G$ be a maximal $F$-split torus whose associated apartment contains $x_0$.
 Let $\Gamma < G$ be a lattice.
 Let $M = Z_K(T)$ and let $A = T/(T \cap K)$.
 Similarly to the case of (locally) symmetric spaces, there is an ergodic right $A$-action on $\Gamma \backslash G / M$.
 This double coset space may be viewed as the ``bundle of oriented apartments with special vertex basepoint'' over $\Gamma \backslash \mathcal{B}$.
 It is this ergodic action which in some sense we are ``quantizing'' in this work.